Chicago’s John G. Shedd Aquarium Review: Where Dragons & Flying Rays Thrive

 • Was the first inland aquarium with a permanent saltwater fish collection

-• Is the most popular cultural attraction in Chicago
+• At 2 Million annual visitors, it’s the most popular cultural attraction in Chicago

 Of Land-bridges and Vikings